 Finally, Channelled Empowerment increases the Strength characteristic of non-ranged attacks.

-Then your strategy is pretty clear.
+Considering all of this, your strategy is pretty clear.
 Keep your Castigators safe and shoot from distance.

 Try to close in with your heaviest hitters.
 Use the special abilities to increase the maximum damage you can do (in particular the Castigator and the Evocators one).